 '''

 @Test

 @EnableIfEnvironmentVariable(named = "ENV", matches = "staging-server")

 void onlyOnStagingServer() {

 // ...

 }

+'''

+'''

 @Test

 @DisabledIfEnvironmentVariable(named = "ENV", matches = ".development.")

 void notOnDeveloperWorkstation() {

 // ...

 }

 '''

-As of JUnit Jupiter 5.6, '@EnabledIfEnvironmentVariable' and '@DisabledIfEnvironmentVariable' are repeatable annotations.
+'@EnabledIfEnvironmentVariable' and '@DisabledIfEnvironmentVariable' are repeatable annotations.
 Consequently, these annotations may be declared multiple times on a test interface, test class, or test method.
 Specifically, these annotations will be found if they are directly present, indirectly present, or meta-present on a given element.